 Dedicated and Honorary Funds

-The Connecticut Bar Foundation James W. Cooper Fellows have created the following funds to honor colleagues that have made significant contributions to the practice of law in our state and to direct resources to meet specific unmet needs of our state's most vulnerable citizens.
+The Connecticut Bar Foundation James W. Cooper Fellows have created the following funds to honor colleagues who have made significant contributions to the practice of law in our state and to direct resources to meet specific unmet needs of our state's most vulnerable citizens.

-The David A. Pels Homelessness Prevention Fund was established in June of 2019 to benefit low-income tenants facing the threat of homelessness in Connecticut.
+The David A. Pels Homelessness Prevention Fund was established in June 2019 to benefit low-income tenants facing the threat of homelessness in Connecticut.
 The Fund was founded by attorneys at Greater Hartford Legal Aid, Inc. to honor the exemplary career and contributions of Attorney David A. Pels, one of the pioneers of landlord-tenant law in Connecticut.

 The law school scholarship program established in his name honors Judge Warren Eginton's legacy of mentoring others in the legal profession.